Salvador Sobral: Activism

 Sobral drew attention to the European migrant crisis by attending the first semi-final winners' press conference in an 'S.O.S.
 Refugees' shirt.
 "If I'm here and I have European exposure, the least thing I can do is a humanitarian message," he said.
 "People come to Europe in plastic boats and are being asked to show their birth certificates in order to enter a country.
 These people are not immigrants, they're refugees running from death.
 Make no mistake.
 There is so much bureaucratic stuff happening in the refugee camps in Greece, Turkey and Italy and we should help create legal and safe pathways from these countries to their destiny countries," he added, earning a round of applause.

 The EBU banned him from wearing the shirt for the remainder of the contest.
 The EBU argued that Sobral's shirt was being used as a "political message," violating the rules of the contest.
 Sobral argued at his winners' press conference, however, that it held a humanitarian message, not a political one.

 During a concert in Ourém, Sobral announced on 19 June 2017 that he would donate all the profits from the sales of his CDs sold to the people of Pedrógão Grande and the relief efforts in the town after it was severely damaged by wildfires the previous day.

+Due to the continuing Gaza war, more than 70 former Eurovision contestants, including Sobral, signed a letter calling for Israel to be excluded from the Eurovision Song Contest.